starlake-ai/starlake/docs/start_complete.rst

    * ``date``` : date only fields
    * ``timestamp``: date time fields
 * the pattern it should match : A java pattern matching expression that matches the field
+   * for types of primitive type "date" or date time, "epoch_milli", "epoch_second" or any predefined or custom date pattern as defined in the DateTimeFormatter_ Specification.

 For each primitive type, a type is defined by default.
 These default types are located in the file $COMET_METADATA/types/default.yml and they may be redefined